Johnson-olaolu/fballdata/README.md

 # Readr - Article Publishing Platform

 A web application that allows users to create, publish and read articles.
-Built with Node.js, Express, TypeScript, and PostgreSQL.
+Built with Node.js, Express, TypeScript, and PostgreSQL and EJS.

 ## Features